hapax/hapax.github.io/assets/reality.md

 These are the props of a scientist if we believe the canonical stereotype, the one we see in films, television, books, and really everywhere in popular culture.
-Whatever its flaws, this stereotype has one saving grace: it is democratic; everyone can aspire to wear a labcoat and look through a microscope.
+But hatever its flaws, this stereotype has one saving grace: it is democratic.
+Everyone can aspire to wear a labcoat and look through a microscope.

-The second stock type does not wear a labcoat, and is more likely to be sporting, I don't know, a turtleneck sweater or a tweed jacket and standing in front of a blackboard.
+The second stock type doesn't wear a labcoat, and is more likely to be sporting, I don't know, a turtleneck sweater or a tweed jacket and standing in front of a blackboard.
 Instead of a microscope or pipette, their tools are chalk,